Charlest0214/Charlest0214/README.md

 ![Columbia University](https://www.columbia.edu/content/sites/default/files/styles/cu_crop/public/content/Morningside%20Campus%20at%20Dusk%202.jpg?itok=SkwvzD5S)
 # Hello, friends! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

 ##### My name is Shengling Tong, and I also go by Charlie.
 I am a current master student at Columbia University.
 I had my bachelor's degree in economics from University of Southern California, and I'm actively looking for internships and full-time finance/ risk/ quantitative/ consulting related opportunities around the United States.
-Interned in several investment banking department, I grew the strong passion and insights for the primary market.
-With academic experiences in Python/ SQL/ R, I am also able to handle data driven tasks in different industry.
-Reach out to me if you share similar interest and experiences!
+Interned in several investment banking departments, I grew the strong passion and insights for the primary market.
+With academic experiences in Python/ SQL/ R, I am also able to handle data driven tasks in different industries.
+Reach out to me if you share similar interests and experiences!
 <!--
 **Charlest0214/Charlest0214** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.